frankiewonghk/Google-reCAPTCHA-for-OpenCart/README.md

 - **Configurable Threshold**: Adjustable score threshold for different security levels
 - **Easy Integration**: Drop-in replacement for existing captcha systems

+Tested with OpenCart version: 4.1.0.3.
+(This extension was developed for my project on OpenCart 4.1.0.3.
+Please report any issues or confirm compatibility with other versions)

 ## Installation

-1. Upload the extension files to your OpenCart installation
+1. Upload the extension files to your OpenCart extension folder
 2. Go to Admin → Extensions → Extensions
 3. Filter by "Captcha" type
 4. Find "Google reCAPTCHA v3" and click "Install"